A steak on a white plate in a restaurant A steak on a white plate in a restaurant

 360° 24/7

 Set on the 40th floor of one of the city's tallest buildings, with floor-to-ceiling windows letting you take in the cityscape any time of the day.
-It might not be as hot a dining ticket as it used to be, but this upscale restaurant has lost none of its appeal, playing around with international culinary tradition in dishes such as braised duck leg and waffle, angus beef tartare or corn ribs in spicy sticky sauce.
+It might not be as hot a dining ticket as it used to be, but this accessible London restaurant has lost none of its appeal.
+The kitchen plays around with international culinary tradition in dishes such as braised duck leg and waffle, angus beef tartare, or corn ribs in spicy sticky sauce.
 A hit-packed breakfast menu is available for early risers too.

 Accessible restaurants – About the guide